 So How Do You Chose A Patron Saint?

-As I will discuss here there are a number of ways that you can chose a patron saint of your own.
+As I will discuss here there are several ways that you can choose a patron saint of your own.
 Your first choice, (and the most popular choice), is to go with one which bears your name.

 1. Personal or Familial Patron Saint

 You may decide that you would like a patron saint that bears your name, (if one exists).
-If no saint shares your name then there are a number of options available to you.
+If no saint shares your name then there are several options available to you.

-You may chose a saint with similar spelling or one that you adopted at your Confirmation.
+You may choose a saint with similar spelling or one that you adopted at your Confirmation.